Kiran7007/Interview-Preparation/docs/kotlin.md

 }
 ```

-Without `NonCancellable`, a suspending operation in `finally` may
-immediately observe the cancelled state.
+- Without `NonCancellable`, a suspending operation in `finally` may immediately observe the cancelled state.

-Use it carefully.

-Good use:
+- Good use: suspending cleanup that must complete.

 ```kotlin
 finally {